meelgroup/approxmc/README.md

 [appmc] Number of solutions is: 48 x 2^1
 ```
 ApproxMC reports that have approximately `96 (=48*2)` solutions to the CNF's independent support.
 This is because for variables 3 and 4 we have banned the `false,false` solution, so out of their 4 possible settings, one is banned.
 Therefore, we have `2^5 * (4-1) = 96` solutions.

+## Old Versions

+The old version, 2.0 is available under the branch "ver2".
+Please check out the releases for the 2.x versions under GitHub [releases](https://github.com/meelgroup/approxmc/releases).